 Cave Paintings: Cosmic Maintenance and The First Recorded Stories

-Within the 25,000-year period of the Ice Age – more than twelve times the age of Christianity – extraordinary cave art covered most of Europe, from Andalusia in Spain to the Ural Mountains of central Russia.
+Within a 25,000-year period of the Ice Age – more than twelve times the age of Christianity – extraordinary cave art covered most of Europe, from Andalusia in Spain to the Ural Mountains of central Russia.
 Today we know of approximately three hundred sites, but scholars suggest there must have been thousands.
 Hopefully some have still to be discovered.

 These cave paintings, engravings and carvings are the very first record we have of our ability to create two-dimensional representations of three dimensional figures.
 They may well be our first recorded stories.
 They reveal realistic portraits of the magnificent animals our early ancestors lived alongside, perhaps preyed on, and in some cases most certainly were the prey of.